CalebBarnes/gatsby-theme-headless-wordpress/README.md

 ## Compatibility

-Currently supports WP templates, pages, posts, archive pages, taxonomies (tags, categories, custom taxonomies), and custom post types.
+Currently supports WP templates, pages, posts, archive pages, taxonomies (tags, categories, custom taxonomies), custom post types, and custom post type archives.

 If the [WPGraphQL Yoast SEO Addon](https://wordpress.org/plugins/add-wpgraphql-seo/) is installed in WordPress, this plugin will query the seo data for each node and pass it to the page context. `{ pageContext: { seo } }`